Yours, Mine and Ours

 According to Simonds, he remained attached to both pictures because he expected one of them or both of them to fall apart in development.
 MGM was in the process of being acquired by Sony and Yours, Mine and Ours could have easily been put into turnaround during the merger.
 As for Cheaper By The Dozen 2, Steve Martin did not have a sequel deal at FOX and negotiations could have easily broken down.
 Both films did land a greenlight and Simonds tried to remove himself from Yours, Mine and Ours, but MGM threatened the producer with a breach of contract lawsuit.
 FOX was also furious with Simonds but ultimately agreed to remove him from their sequel, where he was expected to land his largest payday.

-Yours, Mine and Ours was financed by Paramount and MGM for $45 million.
+The budget for Yours, Mine and Ours was $45 million and it was financed by Paramount and MGM.
 Paramount would take domestic rights and MGM would have international.
-This lame family movie also marked the final greenlight from long term Paramount head Sherry Lansing before she left her post and it was also the last MGM greenlight before they were merged with Sony.
+This also marked the final greenlight from long term Paramount head Sherry Lansing before she left her post and it was also the last MGM greenlight before they were merged with Sony.
 Once MGM was in the Sony fold, their new corporate parent handled the international release for the film.

 Paramount dated Yours, Mine and Ours as their Thanksgiving holiday release.
 It was positioned to get in front of Cheaper By The Dozen 2, which was set for release right around the corner on December 21.
 It bowed against Rent, Just Friends, In The Mix and The Ice Harvest.
 Yours, Mine and Ours would also have competition with blockbuster holdover family fare Harry Potter and the Goblet of Fire and Chicken Little.